objektwerks/scala/README.md

 10. **CI/CD:** Known as continuous integration and deployment.
 Using a tool like Jenkins ( https://jenkins.io ), a team can set up a build project for each project housed in a Git repository.
 Based on a schedule, Jenkins will aperiodically pull a Git repository, rebuild the project, run tests and package it using SBT.
 This is basic continuous integration.
-Using Jenkins components, build pipelines can be built.
+Using Jenkins components, build pipelines can be constructed.
 Continuous deployment is controversial topic, but available.
 Github and Gitlab have CI/CD features as well.
 11. **Kanban Board:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
- Other agile software exists, but is typically overkill.
  Gitlab also provides a Kanban Board for each repository.
+Other agile software exists, but is considered overkill by growing number of developers.
-12. **Laptop:** Scala developers use an 15" MacBookPro or Linux laptop, configured with 16GB+.
+12. **Laptop:** Scala developers typically use a MacBookPro or Linux laptop, configured with 16GB+.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
 14. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).